One of my favourite parts of the design process is creating the website colour palette. But where do you start?

 You can see how I used these colours HERE

-There are hundreds of great resources if you wanted to learn more about colour theory before you put your colour scheme together.
+There are hundreds of great resources if you wanted to learn more about colour theory before you put your website colour scheme together.
 Here a few that I have found useful;